top of page

 The firing schedule is one of the most critical factors in crystalline pottery.
 Crystals form during a controlled cooling phase when the glaze temperature passes through a specific range.
 The potter must carefully manage the kiln temperature to allow crystals to nucleate and grow without melting away.

 Typically, the firing reaches a high temperature to mature the glaze, then cools slowly through the crystal growth zone.
 This slow cooling can take several hours and requires precise kiln control.
-Here is a typical firing schedule.
+Here is a typical firing schedule: fire quickly to 1270 degrees Celsius, then reduce quickly to 1100 degrees Celsius.
+Hold for about 4 to 5 hours at 1100.
+Cool naturally.

 The potter’s experience and intuition play a large role here.
 Small changes in temperature, soak time, or cooling rate can dramatically affect the size, shape, and clarity of the crystals.